By Joe Wallin | July 6, 2026 | ~7 min read

 QSBS is a tax provision under Section 1202 of the Internal Revenue Code that lets you exclude a massive portion of your gain when you sell stock in a qualified small business.
 The recent One Big Beautiful Bill Act (OBBBA), effective July 4, 2025, made these rules significantly better.

-If your stock was issued before July 4, 2025, the old rules still apply: you need a five-year holding period to get the 100% exclusion, and you're stuck with the $10 million lifetime cap.
+If your stock was issued before July 4, 2025, the old rules still apply: you need a more-than-five-year holding period to get the 100% exclusion, and you're stuck with the $10 million per-issuer cap.
 But the redemption rules we're about to discuss apply to both new and old QSBS equally.

 The Redemption Problem: When the Company Buys Back Your Stock